IshikaDhavan/NFT-ABOUTme/README.md

 #How to use

-Open the AboutMe.png and then scan the QR Code, after that scan the images given below!
+Open the AboutMe.jpeg and then scan the QR Code, after that scan the images given below!